Introduction to ABS

 How Credit Enhancements Help Protect ABS Investors

 - Required Amortization.
-Domino’s is required to repay 1 percent of the original debt amount annually while its leverage is over 5.0x EBITDA—earnings before taxes, interest, depreciation, and amortization—to systematically reduce dollars at risk for debt investors.
+Domino’s is required to repay 1 percent of the original debt amount annually while its leverage is over 5.0x EBITDA—earnings before interest, taxes, depreciation, and amortization—to incrementally reduce dollars at risk for debt investors.

 - Performance triggers.
 Two performance triggers in the Domino’s securitization serve to help protect the ABS investor.
 Both tests are used to redirect cash from Domino’s to either hold in a reserve account or repay debt in the event that business performance deteriorates: